 - Conduct a combination of one-on-one and group interviews

-- Ask candidate to prepare and give a virtual presentation
+- Ask the candidate to prepare and give a virtual presentation

 Therefore, the interviewing process can involve multiple, serial and group interviews as well as digital presentations.